-§ 8907.
+§ 8908.
 Retention of records by probate referee

-8907.
-A probate referee who appraises property in an estate shall retain posseession of all appraisal reports and backup data used by the referee to appraise the property for a period of three years after the appraisal is filed.
-After three years, the probate referee shall offer to the beneficiaries of property information used by the referee to appraise the property.
-Any information not requested by the beneficiaries may be destroyed.
-Comment.
-Section 8907 is new.
+8908.
+A probate referee who appraises property in an estate shall retain possession of all appraisal reports and backup data used by the referee to appraise the property for a period of three years after the appraisal is filed.
+The probate referee shall, during the three year period, offer the personal representative the information used by the referee to appraise the property.
+Any information not requested by the personal representative may be destroyed at the end of the three year period without further notice.